LOCATIONS AND FACILITIES

 Off-Campus Sites.
 Dallas Baptist University holds undergraduate and graduate courses in classrooms at local area corporations and select school districts near where students live and work in the Dallas/Fort Worth metroplex.
 These sites provide many of the courses that fulfill undergraduate and graduate program requirements.
 There are two types of off-campus sites: open and closed.
 Open sites are available to all DBU students while closed sites are open only to the employees of the site or district where classes are being held.
 For a complete listing of DBU off-campus sites, visit www.dbu.edu/extension.
 For information regarding the sites that are offering classes for the current semester, please refer to the course listings in the current online Schedule of Classes.

-DBU North.
-Dallas Baptist University maintains a regional academic center in the northern area of the metroplex to provide services and course opportunities to students in the North Dallas/Collin County communities.
-DBU North allows students convenient access to services such as university admission, academic counseling, registration, cashier services, and research assistance.
-The site offers a rotation of courses leading towards undergraduate degrees in Business Administration, Management, Communication, Interdisciplinary Studies, and Psychology, as well as master’s degrees in Business Administration, Management, Education, Information Technology and Management, and School Counseling.
-Flexible hours and a convenient location help students shorten their commute to school.
+DBU North at the Hope Center.
+Dallas Baptist University maintains offices in the northern area of the metroplex to provide services to students in the North Dallas/Collin County communities.
+DBU North at the Hope Center allows students convenient access to services such as university admission, academic counseling, and registration.
 Refer to the DBU website for hours of operation.

 Patty and Bo Pilgrim Chapel.
 The Patty and Bo Pilgrim Chapel, maintaining DBU’s Georgian/colonial architectural style, is modeled after several classic colonial church buildings.
 It seats 1,450 students in the beautiful sanctuary and in addition to hosting chapel services, Pilgrim Chapel is also home to the Orville and Esther Beth Rogers Prayer Ministry, Cynthia Estes Prayer Room, as well as the offices of the Academic Dean, Enrollment, Administrative Affairs, Institutional Effectiveness, Institutional Research, Spiritual Life Office, and the Graduate School of Ministry.
 The facility also houses the Campus Security Office, six classrooms, one seminar room, a 134-seat theater, and Jeannette and Cletys Sadler Hall that holds approximately 250 people for receptions and dinner.
 Special collections include the Lord Braine of Wheatley Collection and the Corrie ten Boom Collection.